FarronF/limerick-council-meetings/meetings/2019/10/11-Meeting of the Limerick City and County Council Joint Policing Committee/Minutes - Meeting of the Limerick City and County Council Joint Policing Committee - 10th May 2019.md

 which is being trialed on the Mobility Project.
 The bike has an inbuilt camera and can read seven

-number plates per second and has minimum interference with traffic.--- **4.RECEIVE UPDATE FROM CHIEF SUPERINTENDENT**
+number plates per second and has minimum interference with traffic.
+---
+**4.RECEIVE UPDATE FROM CHIEF SUPERINTENDENT**

 The Chief Superintendent informed Members that there are seventy probationers in Limerick at